 2. Know your equipment

-Never put yourself in position to have to learn gear under pressure.
+Never put yourself in a position to have to learn gear under pressure.
 Not only is it embarrassing fumbling around on a shoot, it can also slow down production.
 It’s better to use tried and true equipment than to attempt learning shiny new stuff on the fly.
 Give yourself enough time to get comfortable.
 Even if you’ve been hired to use someone else’s equipment, see if you can spend a little time ahead of the shoot learning unfamiliar gear.

-3. Expect the best, but prepare for the worst
+3. Expect the best but prepare for the worst

 Assemble a first-aid kit of sorts.
 Include extra batteries, memory cards, and lightbulbs as needed.
 Have two sources for capturing audio in case your first choice fails.
 Bring weather protection for your gear even if the forecast is clear.
 Include a world of gaff tape.
 The stuff works miracles—like rigging up a makeshift backdrop or holding microphones in place.